arangodb/arangodb/Documentation/DocuBlocks/Rest/Collections/post_api_collection.md

 *traditional*, *autoincrement*, *uuid* and *padded*.<br>
 The *traditional* key generator generates numerical keys in ascending order.
-The *autoincrement* key generator generates numerical keys in ascending order, the initial offset and the spacing can be configured The *padded* key generator generates keys of a fixed length (16 bytes) in ascending lexicographical sort order.
+The *autoincrement* key generator generates numerical keys in ascending order, the initial offset and the spacing can be configured (**note**: *autoincrement* is currently only supported for non-sharded collections).
+The *padded* key generator generates keys of a fixed length (16 bytes) in ascending lexicographical sort order.
 This is ideal for usage with the _RocksDB_ engine, which will slightly benefit keys that are inserted in lexicographically